-Ms. Stanton was appointed Director of the Motor Vehicle Division in December of 1999, having been named interim Director in August of the same year.
-Ms. Stanton's prior experience at ADOT includes having served as MVD Deputy Director; MVD Assistant Director for Policy and Legislative Support and MVD Assistant Division Director Metro Program.
+Ms. Stanton was appointed Director of the Motor Vehicle Division ("MVD") in December of 1999, having been named interim Director in August of the same year.
+Ms. Stanton's prior experience at the Department includes having served as MVD Deputy Director; MVD Assistant Director for Policy and Legislative Support and MVD Assistant Division Director Metro Program.
 She also served as the Deputy Director for Maricopa County Auto License Department and spent more than eight years in the State Senate as Aide to the Senate President and Arizona State Senate Transportation Analyst.

-Ms. Stanton holds a Bachelor of Science (Political Science) degree from Arizona State University and is a Certified Public Manager.
+Ms. Stanton holds a Bachelor of Science degree in Political Science from Arizona State University and is a Certified Public Manager.